Protected Left Turns

-The signal for protected turns will have a steady left-turn red arrow, a steady left-turn yellow-arrow and a steady left turn green arrow.
+The signal for protected turns will usually have a steady left-turn red arrow, a steady left-turn yellow-arrow and a steady left turn green arrow.
 New traffic signals head may also have a fourth signal; the flashing yellow arrow.

-Signals facing drivers proceeding straight ahead are often on a separate signal head and display circular lights.
+Lights facing drivers proceeding straight ahead are often on a separate signal head and display circular lights.

 Vehicles facing the signal with a green arrow may go ahead into the intersection and may turn only in the direction indicated by the green arrow.

 Traffic going straight ahead or turning right will usually see a red light, since vehicles from the opposite direction may also face a green arrow and turn left.
 Watch for vehicles from opposite direction and make sure you don’t turn wide.